mmisty/cypress-allure-adapter/README.pack.md

 #### Start/End test events
-If you need to add labels, tags or other meta info for tests you can use the following events:
+If you need to add labels, tags or other meta info for tests you can use the following additional events for Cypress.Allure interface:
 - `test:started` is fired after tests started but before all "before each" hooks
 - `test:ended` is fired after all "after each" hooks

 ```javascript
 Cypress.Allure.on('test:started', test => {